 The good news that you are liked, loved, and valued.

 Consider some of the many ways you have been seen, included, appreciated, liked, and loved.
 Think about the people who have seen the real you—and still cared about you.
-Can you see some of the many qualities you have that another person would recognize, respect, value, be drawn to, like to have on his or her team, be interested in, feel warmly toward, even cherish?
+Can you see some of the many qualities you have that another person would recognize, respect, value, be drawn to, like to have on their team, be interested in, feel warmly toward, even cherish?

 Consider the relationships you could readily have, the friends you could make, the love you could find if you drew on your courage to extend yourself, open up, stand up for what you need, and ask for what you want.